 The son was heir to the family fortune, but in his younger years he was treated like a hired-hand.
-Until he developed some maturity, he couldn't be trusted.

-He had to learn the ropes before he got the reins.
+Until he developed some maturity he couldn't be trusted.
+In short, he had to learn the ropes before he got the reins.